 The VIVAT Group takes its role in society seriously.
-Corporate responsibility follows from the mission and vision, and forms an integral part of the strategy and business operations.
+Corporate responsibility forms an integral part of the strategy and business operations.
 The VIVAT Group wishes to offer competitively priced products in efficient business processes, using a central back office.

-The VIVAT Group pursues a customer-centric strategy, with both Zwitserleven and Reaal positioned clearly and appealing to different segments.
+In addition, the VIVAT Group pursues a customer-centric strategy, with both Zwitserleven and Reaal positioned clearly and appealing to different segments.
 The focus on these flagship brands allow for a more agile and lean operation bringing costs to a lower required level.